Riviera71/Flare-Switch/README.md

 ## Running on Switch

-Download the zip archive from the releases, dezip the archive.
+Download the zip archive from the releases, unzip the archive.
 Copy the "flare" folder in switch folder on micro SD card.

 The mods folder should be in the same directory as the flare executable when building from source.